Tiikara/pathofbuildinggenetic/README.md

 * Memory leak after restart generation
 * Sometimes one node is not selected in the tree
 * Weights currently disabled
+* During the calculation of the build, the best build is discounted to another worse one

 # Last dev changes